voidstarone/SpeedRoommating/readme.md

 2. Start with a janky vertical slice and build out.
 	I chose to do this firstly to demonstrate that I could refactor my way out of something pretty bad and add testing to that.
 It was also a quick way of getting a vertical slice so I could evisage the rest of the app more easily and build around it.
 3. Not worry too much about font styles and sizes.
 	Initially I was copying all the font sizes and styles directly from Zeplin, but all the measurements are just _off_ in a real app.
 They don't look right.
 So what I have right now is a mix of measurements taken directly from that and what I think looks better.
 I was going through matching them perfectly to what was in Zeplin to demonstrate attention to detail, but it would've looked terrible.
+I have also ignored a line above the table header section titles because it didn't seem worth going back to do, but I have noticed it.
 4. As of the time that I am writing this I have left in some bad abstractions.
 	It is my intent to refactor most of these out before submission, but my focus was on getting something with a fairly complete feature set and _good enough_ abstraction.
 I have mostly left notes where this badness occurs.
 5. Test the complicated stuff.